10 Tips on Crafting a Great Personal Statement for College

 Crafting a compelling personal statement is a significant undertaking, but by following these tips, you'll be well on your way to creating an essay that grabs the attention of admissions officers and showcases your unique qualities.

 Remember, your personal statement is your chance to let your voice be heard, so embrace the opportunity and let your story shine.
-Of course if you want a neutral third party to help you explore your background and history, ask good questions, and think about how to weave your story together, we are here to help guide you on the path to discovering your topic and identify your unique personal narrative.
+Of course, if you want a neutral third party to help you explore your background and history, ask good questions, and think about how to weave your story together, we are here to help guide you on the path to discovering your topic and identifying your unique personal narrative.

 To learn more about tips for crafting a great personal statement or any other related topics, email hello@collegeflightpath.com or book a free 15-minute call.